thirdcoastx/t-dash/README.md

-# AuroraProject
+# T-DASH

-Taiga project-dashboard, suggested by Kaleidos.

-The purpose of this project is to show in one glance, the overview of all the projects that a person has in the free software of Taiga.

-The objectives are:
-- Get acquainted with the data coming from Restful API.
-- Consume data in pseudo-real time or with periodic updates, without the need to manually refresh the page.
-- Obtain valuable information of the projects.
+Taiga project-dashboard.
+Based on AuroraProject/Boreal.

+Shows high level of all projects available then allows you to drill into granular project dashboard by passing the projectSlug from AuroraProject to Boreal.

 Requirements:
-- The integration will require the user to login in order to obtain the information concerning his or her projects.
+- The integration will require the user to login in order to obtain the information concerning his or her projects